data-govt-nz/ckanext-security/README.md

 * Two Factor Authentication is enforced for all users
 * Preventing upload/linking of certain file types for resources

+**Please note**:
-**Please note**: This extension has been used and tested against CKAN version 2.7.x.
+* This extension has been used and tested against CKAN version 2.7.x.
 Using it in the context of CKAN 2.8 or higher versions may not work fully.
 If you are wanting to use this extension in other CKAN versions and you do strike issues, the maintainers would be happy to accept contributions to fix anything you find.
 Please raise an issue or open a pull request.
+* This extension used to provide CSRF protection (in git tags 2.5.0 and earlier).
+This is no longer provided, please use [ckanext-csrf-filter](https://github.com/qld-gov-au/ckanext-csrf-filter) instead.

 ### Reset tokens
 Reset tokens are generated using `os.urandom(16)` instead of CKAN's default